 - In most cases yes, you only need ask and I will try my best to incorporate these into the pre-made design.
 There is a minimum surcharge of $60 to change colours and/or wording.

 Can I request changes to a semi custom design?

-- My semi-custom designs do not allow for any change to the design or the font selections, but the wording, colours of ink or paper can change.
+- Yes, my semi-custom designs do allow for any change to the design, font selections, wording, printing method, colours of ink and paper stock